 - 58. Employment permit required

 - 59. Application for employment permit

 - 60. Granting of employment permit

 - 61. Revocation of employment permit

+- 61A.
+Restrictions on employers

 - 62. Register of employment permit

-PART 10 CONCILIATION OF INDUSTRIAL DISPUTES
+PART 10 RESOULUTION OF DISPUTES

 - 63. CEO may conciliate

 - 64. Conciliation committee

 - 65. Employers' panel of assessors

 - 66. Employees' panel of assessors

 - 67. Panel of chairpersons

 - 68. Publication of panels

 - 69. Vacancies in panels

 - 70. Procedure and remuneration of a conciliation committee

 - 71. Conciliation committee meetings to be private

 - 72. Agreements to be registered

 - 73. Registered agreements

 - 74. CEO to keep register of agreements

 - 75. Inspection of agreements

 - 76. Jurisdiction and powers of Supreme Court